jvalue/jayvee/rfc/0015-multi-file-jayvee/0015-multi-file-jayvee.md

 publish MyValueType2 as MyValueType3;
 ```

-### Bundling elements to a library for usage elsewhere (outside of the project)
+### Packages: bundling elements to a package for decoupled usage

-For bundling and publishing elements, the RFC introduces a new concept called `libraries`.
+For bundling and publishing elements, the RFC introduces a new concept called `packages`.
-A `library` can inhibit `Valuetype`s, `Block`s, `BlockType`s, `Constraint`s, and `Transform`s.
+A `package` can inhibit `Valuetype`s, `Block`s, `BlockType`s, `Constraint`s, `Transform`s, and further `Package`s.
-A library must be of visibility `file-published` and, thus, requires the keyword `publish`.
+A package must be of visibility `file-published` and, thus, requires the keyword `publish`.
-All elements within a library have to use the `publish` keyword to make them of visibility `library-published`.
+Elements within a package can use the `publish` keyword to make them of visibility `package-published` or are `package-private` per default.

-**Example library**
+**Example package**

 ```
-publish library MyDomainLibrary {
+publish package MyDomainPackage {
-  // definition of a new valuetype as part of the library publish valuetype MyDomainSpecificValuetype1 {
+  // definition of a new valuetype as part of the package publish valuetype MyDomainSpecificValuetype1 {
     // ... details of valuetype
   }

-  // reference to an existing valuetype to make it part of the library publish MyDomainSpecificValuetype2;
+  // reference to an existing valuetype to make it part of the package publish MyDomainSpecificValuetype2;

   // ... possibly more elements
 }
 ```

+The advantage of bundling elements into a `package` is the decoupling from the internal file system structure.
+Rather than accessing files directly (and needing knowledge what is element is located in which files) users can simply use a whole package with all its elements (and don't need to know in which file the element is originally defined).

 ### Using elements